 Your dispatchers are committed to excellence for your organization, but often crave more time with their families.

-The increased efficiency that digitization brings allows them to get more done during the workday and handle changes with ease.
+The increased dispatch efficiency that digitization brings allows them to get more done during the workday and handle changes with ease.
 Since everything is digitized, they can also work from anywhere.

 Whether that is from the soccer game on Saturday afternoon, or from the couch after dinner, your dispatchers will appreciate being able to stay committed to excellence - from anywhere.